Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-14 00:25:44
+Last Updated: 2025-06-15 00:29:43

-Music Expresses That Which Cannot Be Put Into Words.
+If We Really Want To Love We Must Learn How To Forgive.

-By Victor Hugo
+By Mother Teresa